 Our Daily Bread (October 2, 1934)

-Released on October 2, 1934: A group of out-of-work Great Depression families band together to create a new village of prosperous farmers.
+Released on October 2, 1934: (running time 1 hour and 14 minutes) A group of out-of-work Great Depression families band together to create a new village of prosperous farmers.

 Directed by King Vidor